Murder of Ashling Murphy: Public reactions

 People across Ireland responded with shock and grief to the news of Murphy's murder.
 In Tullamore, thousands of mourners attended a vigil in a local park, many carrying flowers and candles.
 Numerous other vigils took place throughout the country, in locations including Dublin, Galway, Belfast, Limerick, Cork, Waterford, Kilkenny, Navan, Maynooth, Drogheda, Sligo, Ballina, Derry, Omagh, and Armagh.
 Murphy's family attended a candlelit vigil near the murder scene, where her father and his Best Foot Forward bandmates played her favourite song, "When You Were Sweet Sixteen."
 Vigils were also held internationally in cities including London, New York, Toronto, Vancouver, Melbourne, Brisbane, Dubai, Glasgow, and Edinburgh.
 Tens of thousands of people attended vigils throughout Ireland and abroad.

-The President of Ireland, Michael D. Higgins, expressed his "profound sympathy and sorrow and sense of loss" at the 23-year-old teacher's death and paid tribute to her "short but brilliant and generous life."
+The President of Ireland, Michael D. Higgins, expressed his "profound sympathy and sorrow and sense of loss" at Murphy's death and paid tribute to her "short but brilliant and generous life."
 The Taoiseach, Micheál Martin, said "the entire country is devastated and shocked by the violent and barbaric killing" and said the murder had "united the nation in solidarity and revulsion."
 Describing Murphy as "an inspiration", the principal of Scoil Naomh Colmcille said that the school community was "devastated and numb" at her killing.

 Murphy's murder gave rise to widespread anger and outrage over women's safety.
 Women posted their experiences of gender-related violence and misogyny on social media following Murphy's death, leading to intense online debates.
 Calling the killing "every woman and family's worst nightmare", the Minister for Justice, Helen McEntee, promised a zero tolerance approach to violence against women.
 She pledged to introduce new laws to keep women safe and promised to increase state funding for women’s shelters.
 Murphy's death accelerated the implementation of a €363 million, five-year government strategy to address domestic, sexual, and gender-based violence.